By Guilherme J. · Updated April 2026

 Customer support is primarily English-speaking, though email support is available in Arabic.
 The focus here is strictly on providing the lowest-cost trading environment rather than localized MENA marketing.

 Open IC Markets Account3.
-HFM (HF Markets)
+FP Markets

-Open HFM Account4.
+Open FP Markets Account4.
 AvaTrade

 AvaTrade is one of the few globally recognized forex brokers to hold a DFSA licence, operating through the Abu Dhabi Global Market (ADGM).
 If your absolute priority is trading with a broker that falls squarely under UAE legal jurisdiction and regulatory oversight, AvaTrade is the clearest choice.